 The Bureau of Community Forensic Services operates treatment programs that support individuals with criminal justice histories and associated mental health concerns.
 This work is performed in partnership with Wisconsin's judicial, correctional, and mental health systems.

-The Department of Health Services operates seven facilities, including two psychiatric hospitals, two secure treatment facilities, and three centers for the developmentally disabled.
+The Department of Health Services operates seven facilities, including two psychiatric hospitals, two secure treatment facilities, and three centers for people with developmental disabilities.